Sthefany Brito

 Sthefany Fernandes de Brito (born 19 June 1987) is a Brazilian actress.

 Career

 Brito was born Sthefany Fernandes de Brito in São Paulo, Brazil, on 19 June 1987.
 She had studied theatre since 1995, and she appeared in television adverts for toys and children's products.

 She was cast in her first television role in 1999 in the Brazilian version of Chiquititas, as Hannelore.
 She played Hannelore from 1999 to 2000.
-In 2001 she also landed a role in the telenovela Um Anjo Caiu do Céuand many others..
+In 2001 she also landed a role in the telenovela Um Anjo Caiu do Céu and many others.